You want to know an insider’s secret for growing a business quickly?

 Have you ever noticed how a couple times a year all of a sudden many of the blogs you read, and many of the emails lists you’re on are all promoting the same thing?

-One of the biggest reasons I promote that is because I like Jason and Travis, the dudes behind it.
+One of the biggest reasons I promote products like the Paradise Pack is because I like Jason and Travis, the dudes behind it.
 Both have traveled to Portland, met me in person, and formed that relationship.

 Something changes once you meet someone in person.
 When you can shake their hand, have a beer, and in many cases, create a shared memory or story – it takes things to a different level.